glados-network/GLaDOS/README.md

 ### About GLaDOS

-GLaDOS is short for General Local and Destination Operating System.
+GLaDOS is short for Generic Local and Destination Operating System.

-We build fast and reliable services for Professionals, Engineers, Scientists, Doctors, Artists, Elon Musks, Steve Jobs, Bill Gates and Superman/Superwoman.

-They're specialists, not fond of rules.
-And they have no respect for the status quo.